RotherOSS/doc-otobo-installation/content/sso-kerberos-native.rst

 .. note::

     Please read the chapter :doc:`installation` for basic information about installing and configure OTOBO.
-    This manual assumes that OTOBO has been installed and configured using Apache.
+    This manual assumes that OTOBO has been installed and configured using Nginx.

 Kerberos SSO Overview